nielse63/site-launch-checklist/readme.md

 ### CSS Validation

-Retreives the styles used on the URL provided and validates the CSS against the W3C's CSS Validator - [Jigsaw](https://jigsaw.w3.org/css-validator/).
+Retrieves the styles used on the URL provided and validates the CSS against the W3C's CSS Validator - [Jigsaw](https://jigsaw.w3.org/css-validator/).
 The style is run against the current CSS3 spec.

 If any errors are returned, the test will fail and details about each error will be returned in the output and displayed in the console.